yashmadan123/GitHub-Copilot-Hackathon/Coach/Solution-Guide/Challenge-1.md

 ## Task 6: Code Refactoring & Debugging

-In this task, you'll be refactoring and debugging the poorly written Python codes using GitHub Copilot and testing out a few scenarios.
+In this task, you'll be refactoring and debugging the poorly written Python code using GitHub Copilot and testing out a few scenarios.

 1. Open the **sum_elements.py** file by double-clicking on it.

-1. Select the entire code, right-click, and click **Refactor** and select *Modify using copilot*, and ask the Copilot to refactor the selected code.
+1. Select the entire code, right-click, and click **Refactor** and select *Modify using Copilot*, and ask the Copilot to refactor the selected code.

 1. You'll notice that GitHub Copilot has refactored and fixed the code.